-Internal rules and regulations concerning employee issues are convergent with the regulations in force in PZU and PZU Życie in the investments area, while observing the differences ensuing from the distinctive nature
+Internal rules and regulations concerning employee issues are convergent with the regulations in force in PZU and PZU Życie in the investments area, while observing the differences ensuing from the distinctive nature of each company's business.

 [GRI 403-2] In total the PZU Group recorded 85 work accidents in 2020 (76 fewer than in 2019), including 41 in the Pekao Group, 16 in the Alior Bank Group, 11 in PZU and 4 in PZU Życie.
 There were no fatal accidents.